 In summary, our Directors have consistently acted in accordance with their duties under Section 172, working diligently to promote the success of Getech and safeguard the interests of our shareholders and stakeholders alike.
-We will continue to uphold these principles as we navigate the challenges and opportunities ahead, striving to create lasting value for all those connected to our business
+We will continue to uphold these principles as we navigate the challenges and opportunities ahead, striving to create lasting value for all those connected to our business term growth and value creation for our shareholders.
+This includes investments in research and development, forming strategic partnerships, and expanding our product and service offerings to advance the energy transition.

-The likely consequences of any decision in the long term:
+1 The likely consequences of